muratpurc/mpAutoloaderClassMap/readme.md

-If the project is not PSR-4 compatible and/or there is no way to map automatically required `class`/`interface`/`trait` names to file system location, and you want to get rid of all `require`/`include` statements, using a class map configuration is probably the convenient solution.
-And this is the main idea behind this tool, it creates a class map configuration file by fetching all found classes, interfaces, and traits within a defined path.
+If the project is not PSR-4 compatible and/or there is no way to map automatically required `class`/`interface`/`trait` names to file system location, and you want to get rid of all `require`/`include` statements in your PHP files, then using a class map configuration is probably the convenient solution.

-The AutoloaderClassMap helps you to parse specific folders for `class`, `interface`, and `trait` definitions, and to generate a class map file, which can be used with a custom autoloader implementation.
+The AutoloaderClassMap parses specific folders for `class`, `interface`, and `trait` definitions, and generates a class map file from the parse results.
+The class map file can be used with a custom autoloader implementation, which deals with loading the required source files, the first time you use one of the class, interface or trait names in your PHP scripts.

 ----